 Natural shades of make-up are preferred with blue-green hair to avoid looking over the top.
 When it comes to clothes and accessories, mermaid hair looks gorgeous in neutral and cool-toned colors.

-Believe me when I say products will be your best friend once you own this shade.
+Believe me when I say products will be your best friend once you own teal hair.
 Unless you’re already blonde, bleaching is required to make the teal pop up, and this can cause damage.
 Fashion colors like this one are also known to fade fast.

 Before your next hair appointment, check out these popular photos of tantalizing teal hair color ideas.